craigfrancis/iframe-height/readme.md

 # iFrame Height

-After the recent removal of the `@seamless` attribute on the `<iframe>` from the WHATWG spec ([issue 331](https://github.com/whatwg/html/issues/331)).

-We still need to consider the problem of setting the height of iframes, so they contain their content (without scroll bars).
+After the recent removal of the `@seamless` attribute on the `<iframe>` from the WHATWG spec ([issue 331](https://github.com/whatwg/html/issues/331)); we still need to consider the problem of setting the height of iframes, so they contain their content (without scroll bars).

 This proposal is to use 1 line of CSS: